Widen/tapestry-jersey/readme.md

 }
 ```

 Example of a typical Resource class.
+(Usage of interface class is not required.)

 #### HelloResource.java
 ```